Belfast International Arts Festival

-Belfast International Arts Festival, formerly known as Belfast Festival at Queen’s, claims to be the city’s longest running international arts event.
+Belfast International Arts Festival, formerly known as Belfast Festival at Queen's, claims to be the city's longest running international arts event.

-Originally established in 1962, it was hosted by Queen’s University until 2015, after which a new independent organisation (a company limited by guarantee and registered as a charity) was formed.
+Originally established in 1962, it was hosted by Queen's University until 2015, after which a new independent organisation (a company limited by guarantee and registered as a charity) was formed.
 The event covers theatre, dance, classical and roots music, visual, film and digital arts and literature accompanied by outreach and education events.
 It takes place every October in venues and locations across Belfast.
+The most recent event took place between 16 October and 26 November 2024.

 History

 Held annually, usually in October/November, the festival was founded by student Michael Emmerson in 1962.
+Emmerson was succeeded as Director by Michael Barnes.

 From small beginnings the festival grew through the 1960s and 1970s, expanding to a two-week-long event.
 Performers during this time included Jimi Hendrix, Richard Stilgoe, Laurence Olivier, Rowan Atkinson and Billy Connolly.

 The festival is held at several venues across the city, including The MAC, Ulster Hall, the Naughton Gallery, the Queen's Film Theatre, the Brian Friel Theatre and the Whitla Hall at Queen's, as well as the Grand Opera House, the Waterfront Hall and An Chultúrlann arts centre.